Table beet diseases

 - Disease management challenges for the New York table beet industry.

 Ongoing research into the diseases affecting table beet within the EVADE program includes:

-- Utility of forecasting models for control of Cercospora leaf spot;
+- Utility of forecasting systems and action thresholds for Cercospora leaf spot control in table beet;

 - Sequential sampling plants based on spatial attributes of Cercospora leaf spot in table beet.